-Arum italicum is a species of flowering herbaceous perennial plant up to 1.5 feet (45 cm)tall, with equal spread.
-It blooms in spring with white flowers that turn to showy red fruit.
+Arum italicum is a herbaceous perennial plant that grows up to 1.5 feet (45 cm)tall with an equal spread.
+It blooms in spring with white flowers that turn to showy red fruits.
 It has distinctive pale veins on the leaves.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 Arums are quite easy to grow.
 The shade and part shade species need moist but free-draining soil.
 Their biggest threat comes from drought.
 However, most species are sun lovers and are grown on what is known as the "Mediterranean Cycle," which is a warm and dry summer and a cool and wet winter.
 The most important thing with this latter group is drainage.
 Drainage should be very sharp as they will not tolerate sitting in water at all.

 Feeding is a good idea with Arums, especially if they are in pots.
 Feed with a high nitrogen liquid feed once a fortnight.
 This will feed the leaves, which in turn will feed the tuber/rhizome.

 When potting up tuberous aroids, use a pot three times the diameter of the tuber.

 See more at How to Grow and Care for Arums.

 - Back to genus Arum

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin